 Detailed guide: How to swap brake drums for rotors.

 The brake system transfers fluid from the master cylinder to each wheel's brake via steel or flexible copper-nickel tubing called brake hoses.
-In '70s action movies, the bad guys always cut the good guys brake hose using one slice of a $2 pocket knife.
+Flexible hoses are necessary near the wheels where the most movement occurs.
+In '70s action movies, the bad guys always cut the good guy’s brake hose using one slice of a $2 pocket knife.
 Brake hoses are generally tougher than that, but they do wear out over time.

 A master cylinder is a major braking component, but it is possible to diagnose and replace one yourself.
 Despite the impressive name, all the master cylinder does is convert the downward movement of the brake pedal into hydraulic pressure in the brake system.